To submit an evaluation for consideration, email firstname.lastname@example.org.

-Since the purpose of LINKS is to compile a database of social interventions for children, we have attempted to be as inclusive as possible.
-In selecting programs for LINKS, we have used the following criteria:
+Since the purpose of What Works is to compile a database of social interventions for children, we have attempted to be as inclusive as possible.
+In selecting programs for this database, we have used the following criteria:

 - Only social interventions (that is, not medical) are included.